|Elgato HD60 S||Check price on Amazon||5/5|

 What Is A Game Capture Card

-A game capture card is a device that connects to your console or computer which allows users to record and stream game play.
+A game capture card is a device that connects to your console or computer which allows users to record and stream gameplay.

 You are able to record/stream without a game capture card although it does not provide the best quality.
-If you would like to create a professional looking stream and build an audience you will need to improve your stream’s quality to stand out from the increasingly saturated industry.
+If you would like to create a professional-looking stream and build an audience you will need to improve your stream’s quality to stand out from the increasingly saturated industry.

 Why Use A Game Capture Card

-The benefits of having a dedicated capture card over using device’s in-built capture software are:
+If you want to stream on Twitch then the benefits of having a dedicated capture card over using device’s in-built capture software are:

 - No restrictions on the amount of gameplay that you are able to capture – Xbox One has a 5-minute limit and PlayStation 4 has a 15-minute limit on clip capturing.

-- Higher quality footage – Xbox and PlayStation put a limit on the bitrate of recordings due to their relatively small storage space.
+- Higher-quality footage – Xbox and PlayStation put a limit on the bitrate of recordings due to their relatively small storage space.
 They also cap frame rates at 30fps when recording.

 - Better editing capabilities – if you’re using the built-in editing software in consoles then you aren’t able to compile great videos.
-If you use a capture device then you can take the footage into Final Cut Pro or Premiere Pro to create high quality content.
+If you use a capture device then you can take the footage into Final Cut Pro or Premiere Pro to create high-quality content.

-- Take CPU loads off your PC – if you’re playing PC games then recording at the same time put huge loads of work on your CPU which limits performance of recording and gameplay.
+- Take CPU loads off your PC – if you’re playing PC games then recording at the same time put huge loads of work on your CPU which limits the performance of recording and gameplay.

-In this review we are going to cover Elgato’s HD60 S, HD60 Pro, 4K60 Pro and Cam Link 4K.
+In this review, we are going to cover Elgato’s HD60 S, HD60 Pro, 4K60 Pro and Cam Link 4K.